 Contact us for more information on this study.

 Amendment Trials for Bioremediation of Sodium and Chloride Contaminated Soils

 Savidov, N. (Agriculture Alberta) and Wilson, D. (WAMCO).
 2005.

 Sodium and chloride contaminated soils were collected from a site in southeastern Alberta.
 Samples taken from each of the three soil layers (horizons) were combined to create a composite sample for each layer.
 Three amendments were added- AG, coconut coir, and zeolite.
 Soils were seeded and put in a greenhouse to measure plant height, biomass, and sodium and chloride uptake.
-All amendments improved plant growth, and the Alfalfa Green and coconut coir also improved the sodium uptake by the plants.
+All amendments improved plant growth, and the Alfalfa Green improved the sodium uptake by the plants.

 Effect of Alfalfa Green Organic Soil Amendment on Re-Vegetation Success of Native Grass on Sandy Soils